 What to do if your home loan has been denied after pre-approval

-The first thing to remember is to hold off from applying for pre-approval from another lender, no matter the reason for your rejection.
+The first thing to remember is to avoid applying for pre-approval with multiple lenders too quickly.

 "It can be a good idea to avoid trying to get pre-approval from too many lenders in a short period of time, as this in itself can impact your credit rating," Mr Gilfillan said.